 Both the study and the practice of public policy require that students/citizens speak, write, and read well.
 These skills are also critical for successful careers in government, law, and business.

 Students are required to complete a minimum of 10 semester hours of Engaged Citizenship Common Experience (ECCE) requirements in the areas of U.S. Communities, Global Awareness, Engagement Experience, and ECCE Speaker Series.

 In Public Policy, all majors must complete six hours of Engagement Experience – an internship program which emphasizes improvement of the student’s ability to learn from experience, career assessment, relationships between theory and practice, and realistic appreciation of public policy.
 The department requires that students use six hours of ECCE credit toward the Engagement Experience.

-If a student can justify a different distribution of the 10-hour requirement, he/she may claim an exception to the rule by petitioning the Political Science department.
+If a student can justify a different distribution of the 10-hour requirement, he/she may claim an exception to the rule by submitting a Student Petition form to the Political Science department.

 Students must also take a U.S. Communities course as a part of completing ECCE requirements.